Dave Berry

 Dave is past president of the Texas Associated Press Managing Editors board of directors.
 In March, 2010, the Texas APME presented him with the Jack Douglas Award, the newspaper group’s highest honor for editorial excellence.

-He serves on the board of directors of the Tyler Area Chamber of Commerce, the Hispanic Business Alliance and the Chamber Medical Committee.
-He previously served two terms on the Student Media Advisory Board at the University of Texas at Tyler and on the board of the Tyler Metropolitan Chamber of Commerce.
-Dave is a founding member of the steering committee of the Fit City Challenge, a community initiative launched in 2010 by the Tyler Paper to raise awareness about the obesity crisis in Tyler and the nation.
+He served on the board of directors, executive committee, business-education council and medical committee of the Tyler Area Chamber of Commerce, and on the Hispanic Business Alliance.
+He served two terms on the Student Media Advisory Board at the University of Texas at Tyler and on the board of the Tyler Metropolitan Chamber of Commerce.
+Dave is a founding member of the steering committee of Fit City Tyler, a community initiative launched in 2010 by the Tyler Paper to raise awareness about the obesity crisis in Tyler and the nation.
 For those efforts to make Tyler a healthier community, Berry was honored in 2011 with the Doc Ballard Award, an annual award given by the Northeast Texas Public Health District.